Triton Compute Glossary

-Generically, this can refer to [on-premises](#on-prem- on-premises) or colocated equipment owned and managed for private use.
-Joyent offers our Triton Enterprise software to manage private clouds.
+Generically, this can refer to on-premises or colocated equipment owned and managed for private use.
+Joyent offers Triton DataCenter to manage private clouds.
 This is the same software we use to manage our data centers.

 A public cloud is based on the standard cloud computing model, in which a service provider makes resources, such as applications and storage, available to the general public.
-Joyent’s public cloud, the Triton Cloud, is container-native.
+Joyent’s public cloud, Triton Compute Service, is container-native.
 It allows you to securely deploy and operate containers with bare metal speeds.

 A geographic location with one or more Joyent data centers.

 The underlying technology that powers Joyent’s container hypervisor.
 SmartOS is a derivative of Open Solaris forked in 2010 and maintained and updated independently since.
 SmartOS is open source (Github repo) and shares much code and many contributors with Illumos (Github repo where Joyent upstreams SmartOS development to Illumos).

 The underlying technology that isolates and secures containers in Triton, including Docker, infrastructure, and KVM-in-a-container.
 Zones debuted in 2002 and have been used to power Joyent’s services since 2006.
 Zones are an implementation of OS virtualization.

 Software defined infrastructure (SDI) allows API-driven management of the compute, network, and storage resources of a data center for automatic operation.

 Triton is an SDI solution that runs on commodity hardware to offer a "data center in a box" convenience.